 Gartner defines document management as the tools and practices used to capture, store, process, and access documents and content in support of personal, team and enterprise needs.
 It is used for a wide range of collaborative and operational purposes, enabling the digital workplace, content collaboration, content-centric processes, content services for enterprise applications and content governance.
 Gartner estimates that 70% to 80% of enterprise information is unstructured, posing a significant challenge for organizations that must unlock the potential and mitigate the risks of content.
 Document management tools are critical to enterprise application strategies that need to support unstructured information or content.

-Gartner defines the service orchestration and automation platform (SOAP) market as encompassing solution suites that deliver capabilities enabling organizations to manage workloads, workflows, resource provisioning and data pipelines across their technology landscapes.
-SOAPs enable infrastructure and operations (I&O) leaders to design and implement business services.
-These platforms combine workflow orchestration, workload automation and resource provisioning across an organization’s hybrid digital infrastructure.
-Increasingly, they are central to an organization’s ability to deploy workloads and to optimize deployments as a part of cost and availability initiatives.
-SOAPs expand the role of traditional workload automation by adapting to use cases that deliver and extend into data pipelines, cloud-native infrastructures and application architectures.
-These tools complement and integrate with DevOps toolchains to provide customer-focused agility, cost savings, operational efficiency and process standardization.
+Gartner defines the service orchestration and automation platform (SOAP) market as encompassing solutions that empower organizations to manage and automate their entire technology stack, including workloads, workflows, resource provisioning and data pipelines.
+SOAPs empower infrastructure and operations (I&O) leaders to streamline and accelerate the delivery of business services.
+These platforms integrate workflow orchestration, workload automation and resource provisioning across an organization’s hybrid IT landscape.
+By automating and optimizing these processes, SOAPs enable organizations to rapidly deploy workloads, enhance operational efficiency and achieve significant cost savings while ensuring high availability and business continuity.
+SOAPs enhance traditional workload automation by supporting use cases in data pipelines, cloud-native infrastructures and application architectures.
+They complement and integrate with DevOps toolchains, enabling organizations to achieve customer-centric agility, reduce costs, improve operational efficiency and establish standardized processes across their entire IT landscape.